Air traffic controller (United States Navy): General description

 Navy air traffic controllers perform duties similar to civilian air traffic controllers and play a key role in the effective use of naval airpower throughout the world in operational and training environments.
 Navy ACs are responsible for safely and effectively directing aircraft operating from airfields or the decks of aircraft carriers.
 They also control the movement of aircraft and vehicles on airfield taxiways and issue flight instructions to pilots by radio.
 Air traffic controllers provide air traffic control services in air traffic control towers, radar air traffic control facilities, fleet area control and surveillance facilities, and air operations offices ashore and afloat.
 They also operate radio communication systems and light signals, direct aircraft under visual flight rules and instrument flight rules conditions, and operate surveillance radar, precision radar, data link approach systems and secondary surveillance radar (IFF) equipment.
 Other tasks include operation of ground and shipboard controlled approach systems, response to emergency air traffic situations, maintenance of current flight planning information and reference material, assistance of pilots in preparation and processing flight plans and clearances.
 Standards for entry into the AC field are high, but once accepted into the field, Navy ACs enjoy a demanding and highly rewarding career.
 It is a five-year enlistment program.

+History

+When first established, the AC rating was known as Air Controlman.
+It was changed to Air Traffic Controller per BUPERSNOTE 1220 of 1o December 1977 without change in abbreviation.
+The AC rating was originally established in 1948 from the now disestablished ratings of Specialist (Y) (Control Tower Operators), Radarman, Specialist (X) (Air Station Operations Desk (Time Shack), Specialist (X) (Operations—Plotting and Chart Work), and Specialist (V) (Transport Airmen).